kayanushpatel/FootballPlayers/README.md

 FootballPlayers
 ===============

-Java program that has different football positions and their statistics.
+Java program that has different football positions and shows their statistics.